-For every 10 people on earth, 1 of them lives on an island1.
+Of every 10 people on earth, one lives on an island.
 That person has an excuse for not knowing about modern data visualization techniques.
 For the rest of us, I would like to present: the Sunburst chart!

 Before we start visualizing data, we need to understand data hierarchies.
 We will take the simple example of Date.
 We have a commonly shared agreement on the hierarchical structure for dates.
 The first level of a date is the year; this is the largest volume of individual dates.
 The second level would be month; there are still many dates in a month, but not as many as a year.
 Finally, the day number is the lowest level representation of the date.
 This is a simple representation of a data hierarchy.